 Putting your podcast on YouTube has the chance of exposing you to new audiences along with some other pros that might make it a worthy experiment for you.
 However, like all aspects of podcasting, it isn’t a guaranteed method to sky-rocket your growth.
 It’s important to recognize that succeeding on YouTube requires just as much effort (if not more) as succeeding on Apple, Spotify, or Google Podcasts.
 Therefore, the answer to should you put your podcast on YouTube depends entirely on you, your availability, and your commitment to learning a new platform.

 Researching is key when it comes to setting your podcast up for success.
 The courses at StartAPod make starting and growing a podcast easy.
-Sign up today for only $9.99/month for access to our comprehensive video courses and the opportunity to connect with PodSearchAD for sponsorship opportunities.
+Sign up today for access to our comprehensive video courses and the opportunity to connect with PodSearchAD for sponsorship opportunities.